e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **Swarm doctrine.** The service solves *one problem at a time*.
 Sequential independent trims (trim lead, commit, trim wing against the committed world) cover weak/one-way coupling.
 A joint trim is user-side value
-composition: concatenate decision NamedTuples under prefixed names, merge the scoped condition trees, stack the residuals.
+composition: concatenate decision NamedTuples under prefixed names, combine the scoped condition trees, stack the residuals.
 If joint trims become routine, a `product(p₁ => "lead", p₂ => "wing")` helper belongs in the [§13.7][s13-7] library.
 That helper is [recorded, not built](#g-recorded-not-built) (a worked-out